mystery010203/Vikram/README.md

-# Project Name
+# Project Name: Melanoma Detection
-> Outline a brief description of your project.
+> Outline a brief description of your project-To build a CNN based model which can accurately detect melanoma.
+Melanoma is a type of cancer that can be deadly if not detected early.

 ## Table of Contents